omnivector-solutions/osd-documentation/installation/overview.rst

 Setup cloud
 ===========

-Follow the documentation for the cloud you with to deploy Slurm on:
+Follow the documentation for the cloud on which you wish to deploy Slurm.

 AWS
 ###